maxshkredov/project-1st-sem/README.md

-# project
+# project-1st-sem
-# MyPaint is considered to be a simple graphics editor with a pen, an eraser and the possibility to load and save images.
-That's the minimum I wanna provide.
+# MyPaint is considered to be a simple graphics editor with minimum functions.
-*I hate myself